gcarroll1/p1_navigation/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+### Solution Overview

+This project features 4 different variations of a Deep Q-Network based Deep Reinforced Learning models to automate the collection of bananas with the above environment.
+The 4 models trained are all successful in acheiving the targeted average score but vary in stability and perfromance.
+The 4 solutions featured are:
+    - A basic standard Deep Q-Network (DQN)
+    - A Double Deep Q-Network (DDQN)
+    - A DDQN incorporating a 20% dropout layer
+    - A DDQN with Prioritize Experience Replay (PER) and a 20% dropout layer

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: